-4. Do you have any concerns about generalizations, stereotypes or misrepresentations in the text?
-Explain.
-CONSIDERATION III CRITICAL LITERACY Gaps and Silences: Authors intentionally and unintentionally include and exclude information.
+CONSIDERATION III CRITICAL LITERACY

+Gaps and Silences: Authors intentionally and unintentionally include and exclude information.
 A gap exists where something is left out of the text for the reader to fill in.
 A silence occurs when a voice or viewpoint is left out or suppressed.
 1. Are certain people or groups left out or given roles that don't enable them to be heard?
-2. What questions does this text not raise?
-3. What strengths and weaknesses does this text pose in terms of gaps and silences?
+Are certain questions or topics not raised?
+2. What strengths and weaknesses does this text pose in terms of gaps and silences?
 Intertextuality: Students are exposed to multiple texts at school, at home, in the media and through cultural transmission.
 Intertextuality refers to the way a text's meaning is shaped by other texts.
-1. What are some examples of similar texts?
-2. What are some texts that would pair well with this text?
-3. What strengths or weaknesses does this text pose in terms of intertextuality?
+1. What are some examples of similar texts or of other texts that would pair well with this one?
+2. What strengths or weaknesses does this text pose in terms of intertextuality?
 Positioning: The content and characters in a text are framed by the author's attitudes, beliefs and point of view.
 This is referred to as positioning.
 Positioning also impacts the way a reader absorbs and interprets a text.
 1. What do I know about the author's attitudes, beliefs or point of view in relation to the topic?

-2. How might this impact author and reader positioning?
-3. What strengths or weaknesses does this text pose in terms of positioning?
-Context: When a text is read shapes reader response.
+How might this affect author and reader positioning?
+2. What strengths or weaknesses does this text pose in terms of positioning?
+Context: The time period in which a text is read shapes reader response.
 A reading in 1850 will differ from a reading in 2014.
 The history of a text, as well as contemporary attitudes and practices, shapes the context.
 1. What is the historical, social or cultural context in which this text was written?
-2. How can this text be made relevant to a contemporary context?
-3. What strengths or weaknesses does this text pose in terms of context?
+How can it be made relevant to a contemporary context?
+2. What strengths or weaknesses does this text pose in terms of context?